Pramanik4/Azure-Data-Lake-Storage-Gen2-ADLS-/02-Storage-Account.md

 Cold    → Rarely
 Archive → Almost Never

+**Note: If you select Premium performance while creating an ADLS Storage Account, the Access Tier option is disabled and is automatically set to Hot.**

 ### Interview Questions
 #### Q1.
 Which tier is the cheapest?
 #### Q2.
 Which tier is used for frequently accessed data?